Reports Parasite Control FAQ

 Can parasites be controlled without parasiticides or diagnostics?

-Parasite control built on robust diagnostic testing and consistent parasiticide use is a scientifically proven strategy that drastically minimizes the risk of infection.
+Parasite control built on robust diagnostic testing and parasiticide use is a scientifically proven strategy that drastically minimizes the risk of infection.

 Across the U.S., Europe, South America and more, there are ‘Companion Animal Parasite Councils’, which are led by veterinary experts in pet parasites.
 These Councils offer detailed guidelines that veterinarians may rely upon to control, detect and treat the parasites in their region and all guidelines leverage diagnostics and parasiticides as the core of parasite control.17 These expert groups recognize and promote these approaches because they are proven tools that protect pets.

 For instance, the Companion Animal Parasite Council (CAPC) in the United States recommends annual diagnostic testing for heartworm and tick-transmitted pathogens.
-CAPC also endorses a strategy of “every pet, all year long”, which means “year-round broad-specturm parasite control with efficacy against heartworm, intestinal parasites, fleas and ticks.”
+CAPC also endorses a strategy of “every pet, all year long”, which means “year-round broad-spectrum parasite control with efficacy against heartworm, intestinal parasites, fleas and ticks.”
 For more information on proper parasite control, visit the companion animal council for your region.

-Parasiticides undergo a rigorous review and approval process by national regulatory agencies.
-Any authorized medicine has been fully assessed by these experts, including any potential risks to the environment, before it is allowed to be put on the market.
+Parasiticides undergo a regulated review and approval process by national agencies.
+Any authorized medicine has been assessed by regulators, including for product quality, effectiveness and safety for the animal, the person administering it and the environment.

 Furthermore, once a product is on the market it is monitored through ‘pharmacovigilance’ systems, where regulatory authorities track and investigate any reports of any issues, including reports of environmental issues arising from the use of veterinary medicines.
 Companies monitor their products from the first sale until it is retired from the market to help ensure they remain safe and effective.
 It is a legal requirement in major markets and all companies comply.